Can Prosecutors In Tampa Use Your Criminal History Against You?Criminal Defense

 Information about prior convictions is available in Florida even to police officers who stop you in traffic, and that knowledge can influence the officer’s report, the way the officer deals with you, and even whether you end up being cited for a violation or arrested on a criminal charge.

 While only “the evidence in the case” should be considered in a criminal trial, the reality is that information – and sometimes even details – about prior convictions is slipped in and “accidentally” mentioned frequently in many criminal trials.
+New York has different laws, so a Bronx County assault lawyer may be able to help.

 The bottom line?
 If you are charged with another crime after a first conviction, and if your case goes to trial, the jury will probably have at least a vague idea regarding your criminal past.